sonofjon/config-vscode/instructions/general.instructions.md

 # General

+1. Do not jump into implementation or changing files unless clearly instructed to make changes.
+When the user's intent is ambiguous, default to providing information, doing research, and providing recommendations rather than taking action.
+Only proceed with edits, modifications, or implementations when the user explicitly requests them.
-1. Only apply the specific changes I explicitly request.
-In other words: Do not introduce any new functionality or stylistic updates beyond my instructions.

-2. Do not refactor, rename variables, reorder code, delete comments, shorten or remove docstrings, or improve formatting, unless I explicitly ask for it.
+2. Only apply the specific changes the user requests.
+In other words: Do not introduce any new functionality or stylistic updates beyond the user's instructions.
+This means: Do not refactor, rename variables, reorder code, delete comments, shorten or remove docstrings, or improve formatting, unless he user explicitly ask for it.

-3. Unless I explicitly tell you that I want you to produce code, you initial response should be a discussion of possible solutions to the problem at hand.

 # Chat

-1. When I ask a question about code, you MUST not edit the code; please just answer the question.
+1. When the user asks a question about code, you MUST not edit the code;
+   please just answer the question.

-2. When providing several options for me to choose from please list them using unique numbered bullets so that I can refer to them easily.
+2. When providing several options for the user to choose from list them using unique numbered bullets so that the user can refer to them easily.

 # Format